AgnosPCB/documentation/docs/Troubleshooting.md

     6. Reboot CPU Unit: Reboot the CPU unit to refresh its settings.

     Following these steps should help resolve the issue.

+??? info "How to make a report of undetected errors?"

+    You can report an undetected fault by moving the cursor to the fault´s area and pressing DOWN arrow key.
+The images are reported to our server and we use them to train the Neural Network to detect these errors.
+It will be included in the next Neural Network update.

+??? info "Remember sensibility between inspections."

+    Regarding the sensibility, there is a parameter in the setup.json file called "remember_sensibility".
+Modify the file and set this value to 1 to hold the sensibility between inspections.